Based on a True Story (Trick Daddy album)

-Based on a True Story is the debut studio album by American rapper Trick Daddy, and the only album released under his 'Trick Daddy Dollars' alias.
-It was released on July 29, 1997, through Slip-N-Slide/Warlock Records.
+Based on a True Story is the debut studio album by American rapper Trick Daddy, and the only studio album released under his 'Trick Daddy Dollars' alias.
+It was released on July 29, 1997, through Slip-N-Slide and Warlock Records.
 Production was handled by Alvin Clark, Darren "DJ Spin" Rudnick, Devastator X, Mike "Fresh" McCray, Righteous Funk Boogie, and Trak & Tek.
 It features guest appearances from Buddy Roe, JT Money, Verb and Jamal.
 The album peaked at number 59 on the Top R&B/Hip-Hop Albums in the United States.

 The album has sold 350,000+ copies.
-This is his only album as of 2021 not to have the word "thug" in the title.
+As of 2025, this is his only album to not have the word "thug" in the title.